 La Sportiva TX5 GTX: Best All-Round Approach Shoe

 The TX5 GTX is the most complete approach shoe available in 2026.
 Vibram Megagrip rubber on the toe rand delivers genuine climbing-shoe confidence on wet granite — a test route on the Via Ferrata Alleghesi in the Dolomites confirmed the TX5's ability to edge on 3–4cm holds without the anxiety that trail runners produce on the same rock.
 The Gore-Tex lining adds 80–100g versus the non-waterproof TX4, but keeps feet dry on stream crossings and early-morning dew crossings common in the Alps and Pyrenees.
 Downsides: the 860g weight is noticeable on approaches longer than 15 km, and the upper stiffness slows the foot on flat runnable sections.
 Retail price in 2026: £175–190.
+On rocky alpine ridgelines like the Franconia Ridge Trail, where exposed granite slabs dominate the route, the TX5's edging confidence is exactly what trail runners lack.

 Scarpa Crux II: Best for Technical Scrambling